funcool/clojure.jdbc/docs/advanced.rst

         (println row))
       (.close result))

-QueryResult also implements the ``AutoClosable`` interface and you can use it with ``with-open`` macro.
+ResultSet also implements the ``java.lang.AutoClosable`` interface and you can use it with ``with-open`` macro.